Effective finite generation for [IA_n,IA_n] and the Johnson kernel: Introduction

 .12cm

 It was a very interesting question whether the commutator subgroup $[G,G]$ is finitely generated for $G=\IA_n$ or $\calI_n^b$.
-In both cases $G$ has large abelianization (in fact, the abelianization of $\IA_n$ is free of rank $n{n\choose 2}$, which is the minimal number of generators of $\IA_n$), so there was no a priori reason to expect $[G,G]$ to be finitely generated.
+In both cases $G$ has large abelianization, so there was no a priori reason to expect $[G,G]$ to be finitely generated.
 On the other hand, $G$ possesses a generating set in which many pairs of generators commute, which can be seen as positive evidence for finite generation of $[G,G]$.
 An additional motivation for the finite generation question in the mapping class group case is given by the fact that $[\calI_n^b,\calI_n^b]$ is a finite index subgroup of the Johnson kernel $\calK_n^b$, a group of major interest in topology. .12cm

 In \cite{EH} it was proved that the commutator subgroups of the Torelli groups are indeed finitely generated in sufficiently large rank: $[\IA_n,\IA_n]$ for $n\geq 4$ and $[\calI_n^b,\calI_n^b]$ for $n\geq 12$.
 In \cite{CEP}, $[\calI_n^b,\calI_n^b]$ was shown to be finitely generated for all $n\geq 4$, and finite generation was also extended to some higher terms of the lower central series, namely $\gamma_k \IA_n$ for $n\geq 4k-3$ and $\gamma_k \calI_n^b$ for $n\geq 2k+1$ (see \S~\ref{sec:introQR} for an additional discussion).
 However, neither \cite{EH} nor \cite{CEP} dealt directly with the finite generation question, instead reducing the problem to an analysis of BNS invariants. .12cm